MahmoudHesham1350/Flossy/README.md

 ---

+## GUI Usage

+The GUI provides a modern, user-friendly interface for all Flossy features:

+- **Navigation**: Use the navigation bar at the bottom to switch between Profile, Expenses, Income, Budgets, Reminders, and Logout.
+- **Adding Data**: Each main page (Expenses, Income, Budgets, Reminders) has an "Add" button at the top.
+Clicking it opens a form to add a new entry.
+  - **Add Expense**: Enter category, amount, date, payment method, and whether it is recurring.
+  - **Add Income**: Enter source, amount, and date.
+  - **Add Budget**: Enter category, amount, and recurrence (in days).
+  - **Add Reminder**: Enter message, date, and select a budget.
+All fields are validated before submission.
+- **Validation**: The GUI checks for empty fields and correct date formats before submitting data.
+Errors are shown in dialog boxes.
+- **Notifications**: The top of the window displays notifications for triggered reminders.
+- **Data Persistence**: All data is saved automatically on logout.

+---

 ## Key Design Patterns
 - **MVC**: Models represent data, Controllers handle logic, CLI/GUI are the views.
 - **Factory Pattern**: Used for controller instantiation, ensuring correct dependencies.